skiselev/omega/Mainboard.md

   * Capacitor: C43
   * Integrated Circuit: U43
 * Install a wire links JP3 and JP4 in 1-2 position for V9938 VDP.
+* If using NTSC video standard install a wire link instead of C93 to avoid floating inputs on U43
-* *Warning: Incorrect setting of JP3 will damage VDP*
+* **Warning: Incorrect setting of JP3 will damage VDP**

 ### Input / Output Ports